The EOS R5 is a new and pretty expensive camera from Canon. Starting at $3,899 it’s fair to ask, is the R5 worth the money?

 In order to achieve all that glorious speed the sensor has to be designed to dump data and cycle itself very quickly, much more quickly than the GFX 50S II sensor is able to.

 The autofocus in the R5 is excellent in my experience.
 I feel bad for other photographers who don’t have R5’s when the lights dim at a wedding and they’re showing me that their cameras can’t focus.
 Meanwhile the R5 is still locked on and blazing away with nary a miss focused shot to be seen.
 Stunning?
 As far as I know, absolutely.
 It’s true, the DPAF system in the RF cameras has a couple small weaknesses, but I almost never run into those issues at a live shoot.
 I can recreate the issues because I know how to do it, but when it comes to shooting people the AF is simply locked in as well as most photographers could possibly imagine.
 I’ve been putting it through it’s paces at weddings and have found that blazing away at 12fps in low light with nothing but the DJ’s lights flashing, or even just a few dim tungsten lights, or heck, even outdoors in near total darkness, and it still locks people up in tight focus.
-Frequently I find that in thousands of shots at a wedding every single shot will be in focus.
-EVERY SINGLE SHOT.
+Sometimes I have found that in thousands of shots stored on my camera, nearly every single shot will be in focus.

 Of course there are loads of other features like face detect AF, eye detect AF, selectable animal & person tracking, 8k RAW video, focus speed adjustments for video, excellent IBIS that makes a noticeable difference for a huge range of lenses, an excellent flip out rear touch screen, the ability to reassign the function of most of the buttons on the camera, DoF preview button, -6ev low light focusing, and the list goes on.

 There’s more here to play with than most photo and video people will ever get to but it’s there if you want it!

 Speed and Handling